 • Academic Committee

-Universities are the breeding grounds for the next generation of performance improvement (P.I.) superstars!
-This is where research and evidence-based practices are born, fueling the future of our field.
-Our goal is to contribute, sustain, and grow our field.
+As an Academic Committee we believe that universities are the breeding grounds for the next generation of performance improvement (P.I.) academics and practioners.
+This is where research and evidence-based practices are born, fueling the growth and future of our field.

-• To empower future P.I. leaders: We’ll be nurturing the next generation of performance champions, ensuring they’re equipped to tackle real-world challenges.
+1. Empower future P.I. leaders: Nurture the next generation of performance champions, ensuring they’re equipped to tackle real-world challenges.

-• To build a vibrant community: We’ll be fostering connections and building relationships between students, universities, and industry professionals, creating a powerful network for collaboration and learning.
+3. Build a vibrant community: Foster connections and build relationships among students, universities, and industry professionals, creating a powerful network for collaboration and learning.

 Dr. Ria Roy MBA, MSHFID, M.S.

-She is the Clinical Assistant Professor at Boise State University.
-Her experiences have been in areas of strategy and commercialization, setting up SBUs, knowledge management systems, commercial analytics and decision support, new product planning, and consulting.
-Her research interests lie in the development of the field of P.I., organization design, innovation, and the future of work.
+Her experiences have been in areas of consulting, strategy and commercialization, setting up SBUs, knowledge management systems, commercial analytics and decision support, new product planning, and consulting.
+Her research interests lie in the development of the field of P.I, management and leadership, organization design, strategy and strategic foresight, innovation, and the future of work.

 Board Liason